It's time to shop for those holiday gifts! Here are my TOP TEN picks for the perfect gift from my shop, Girl Tuesday Jewelry:

 Anna Maria Horner’s blog

-12. If you were on death row, what would your last meal be?
+Intolerance, impatience, and lack of curiosity.12.
+If you were on death row, what would your last meal be?

 A cheeseburger with caramelized onions, cheddar cheese, lettuce, tomato, and a lot of ketchup, with a wheat beer (like 312 Urban Wheat) and a well-dressed salad.
-Plus not-too-sweet apple or peach pie, depending on the time of year, with vanilla ice cream for dessert.
+Plus not-too-sweet apple or peach pie, depending on the time of year, with vanilla ice cream for dessert.13.
+If you were a superhero, what superpower(s) would you possess?

 Unlimited energy, with the ability to also sleep soundly.
-Oh also to fly back and forth from Des Moines to NYC or NJ without passing through airport security or dealing with flight delays.
+Oh also to fly back and forth from Des Moines to NYC or NJ without passing through airport security or dealing with flight delays.14.
+If you could "try on" another occupation or job for a day, what would it be?

-A vegetable farmer or the owner of a quilting shop, like Purl Patchwork.
+A vegetable farmer or the owner of a quilting shop, like Purl Patchwork.15.
+What is your idea of fun?

-A long bike ride or hike in a somewhat remote area, followed by a long shower and dinner outside with friends.
+A long bike ride or hike in a somewhat remote area, followed by a long shower and dinner outside with friends.16.
+Please share a milestone or turning point moment from your life.

 Last summer I climbed 14,000+ foot Mt.
 Shasta.
 It was part of a fundraiser for